alper/alpernl/content/posts/old-tech-196/index.md

 - Loose Ethernet jack
 - Intermittent shutdowns
 - Visible WiFi antenna

-it looks as though my whole Macbook is up for replacement, though that is probably not what will happen (of course).
+It looks as though my whole Macbook is up for replacement, though that is probably not what will happen (of course).